SrinivasPinisetty/PredictiveRV-TimedProperties/README.md

 - the  Source/ directory contains the source code.
 - The ExampleProperties/ directory contains some UPPAAL models (stored as .xml) defining some example properties we used for testing.
 - The UppaalLibraries/ directory contains UPPAAL libraries that were used taken from  (http://people.cs.aau.dk/~adavid/python/).
-Note that the prototype was developed and tested on Linux only (Ububtu 14, 32-bit version).
+Note that the prototype was developed and tested on Linux (Ububtu 14, 32-bit version).

 -= REMARKS =-